Turkish ruling party wants Erdogan presidential bid - officials

 "If I step into the presidency post, I would be the people's president.
 I would use my full competencies," Erdogan was quoted by the daily Hurriyet newspaper as telling MPs at Wednesday's meeting, adding that he had not yet decided on a bid.

-He also signalled that whatever happened, the fight would continue against Gulen's Hizmet ("Service") network, whose members say they number in the millions.
+He also signalled that whatever happened, the fight would continue against Gulen's Hizmet ("Service") network - which wields influence in state institutions including the police and judiciary and whose followers say they number in the millions.

 Erdogan accuses what he describes as a "parallel state" of orchestrating the corruption scandal against him, including by illegally wiretapping thousands of government phones over years and leaking manipulated recordings on social media.